unforswearing/todo_markup.js/README.md

 **Footnotes**

-Footnotes are indicated using the @ operator.
+Footnotes are indicated using the 'at' sign '@'.
 Footnotes are collected at the bottom of the complied file.
 The footnote text is replaced with "See Footnote [num]" with a link leading to the footnote at the bottom of the file.

 ```
 These are normal notes.
 A footnote will be added to the next line.